CkCreative/elevatika/content/blog/the-best-content-management-system-for-jamstack-opinion.md

 ## Conclusion

 I promised to update this post after sometime to share my experience.
 I have concluded that both are amazing products, and using them both in one project is easy to set up and works well.
-However, I now prefer Netlify CMS.
+However, if I have to choose one, I prefer Netlify CMS.